miriamkos/rdm-configurable-content-donders/doc/help/user-manual/get-started/edit-your-collection-details.rst

 .. note::

-    If you are a viewer of a collection, you cannot edit its details.</p>
+    - If you are a viewer of a collection, you cannot edit its details.

-    If you are a viewer and want to access the data of the collection, please continue reading section :ref:`access-shared-data`.
+    - If you are a viewer and want to access the data of the collection, please continue reading section :ref:`access-shared-data`.

 .. figure:: images/edit_collection.jpg